 Target Specific Industries and Companies — and Avoid Others

 When brainstorming about your professional future, keep in mind that some fields are much harder for older workers to break into.
 According to The Ladders, the following industries are the notoriously hostile to 55-plus candidates:

 - Marketing and advertising

 That, of course, is a generalization.
 Workplace culture is shaped by individual companies, not economic sectors.
-According to Monster, the following brands are on the other end of the spectrum, placing the most value on their older workers:

 Explore Your Options — and Yourself

 “Changing careers” has a nice ring to it, but how do people decide what they want to do and what they realistically can do if the only thing they know is that they want something new?